 Once we got back to our room, the nurse hooked her tube up to a pump and added my breast milk to the pump bag.
 With a G tube in the stomach, you can give a ‘bolus’ feed which is several ounces at once like a ‘meal’ would be.
 Because the tube was going into her intestines which cannot hold that much without rupturing, she would need to be on continuous feeds.
 That means that for 20 hours of the day, milk would be slowly pumped into her tube and we were able to have 4 hours a day disconnected from the pump.
 We stayed at the hospital overnight because they started the feeds very slowly and throughout the day and night increased how much she was getting until she was at the goal of 24 milliliters per hour.
 Everything went smoothly, so we were discharged the next day with a whole new set of medical equipment.
 It was definitely a learning curve as we figured out how to attach and work the pump, carry the IV pole around the house, keep the tube out of her tiny hands, give medicine through the tube, and how much milk to put in at a time.
 The pump does a really fun beeping noise if something goes wrong (a sound that I’m pretty sure will haunt my dreams forever!) like a kink in the tube somewhere or if too much air gets in.
 We slowly learned!

 At this point Ivy was finally getting all the calories she needed, so it was time for me to return to work.
-Because we needed to keep her away from other kids so that she would be healthy for surgery, several people helped us by coming to our house and watching Ivy during the work day.
+Because we needed to keep her away from other kids so that she would be healthy for surgery, family and friends helped us by coming to our house and watching Ivy during the work day.
 We were so blessed by family and friends.
 We had to tell Zoe and Eli that they couldn’t touch or kiss Ivy for the next several weeks which was particularly devastating to Zoe.
 It would all be worth it if we could make it to our surgery date which was going to be December 5th!

 To be continued…